check-spelling-sandbox/Azure-Sentinel/DataConnectors/Syslog-VMSS-AMA/README.md

 * Public IP Address
 * Load Balancer
 * Data Collection Rule
-* Data Colection Rule association
+* Data Collection Rule association
 * Managed identity required for AMA to authenticate

 The ARM template includes a cloud init to run the required to commands on the VM instances to enable syslog collection.